rwilliams/jrubywiki/GettingStarted.md

 ### Microsoft Windows

 In your browser, navigate to the [JRuby Downloads page](http://jruby.org/download).
-Select the "Windows Executable" link for your system (either standard or x64).
+Select the "Windows Executable" link for your system (you likely want x64 unless you have a 32-bit Windows installation).
 Run the installer after it has finished downloading.
 This will extract the runtime and put the `jruby` command on your `%PATH%` (meaning it will be available from the command-line).

 You can confirm that it was installed by opening a command prompt and running: